 If you have a home inspection contingency clause in your real estate contract and the inspection reveals defects that change how you feel about the home, you can cancel the sale and walk away.
-You’ll usually have around one or two weeks to schedule the inspection, get a contractor to evaluate any defects, and make a final decision to continue or exit the sale.
+You’ll usually have around one or two weeks to schedule the inspection, get a contractor to evaluate any defects, and make a final decision.

 If there’s a home inspection contingency clause in your contract, you can negotiate with the seller to cover the cost of any necessary repairs or even renegotiate the price of the home.
 The appraiser will have valued the property at a certain amount, but if the home inspection reveals serious problems, then you can use the results as leverage.
-The seller may arrange for the repairs to be completed or agree to renegotiate the sale price if it means you’ll close the deal instead of walking away.
+The seller may arrange for the repairs to be completed or agree to renegotiate the sale price to prevent the deal from being canceled.